 New scams by strangers involving the elderly include scenarios like sending an e-mail telling them they won a free vacation or Somali cons [6.
 Somali E-Mail Scams], including but not limited to:

 What is far worse and not as commonly heard about is the deception by neighbors, friends, employees, and relatives.
 The people most entrusted to provide protection and care for seniors.
 This kind of abuse can be emotional.
 Also, it remains financially devastating to the senior.
 [7.
-The devastation to Elders and Economy] Experts say that this kind of behavior, will likely increase due to the stalled economy and a large number of the aging population.
+The devastation to Elders and Economic] Experts say that this kind of behavior will likely increase due to the stalled economy and many aging populations.

 And this remains a mostly unreported crime.
 And seniors may not even recognize what is happening to them.
 Also, they could be ashamed and embarrassed.
 So this keeps them from speaking out.
 Remember that elders are far more gullible and susceptible to this type of abuse (Source.)

 In New York, in 2011, a randomized telephone survey [<<< See PDF here] was released, in which seniors mentioned being financially exploited more frequently than any other kind of abuse.
 Manhattan Assistant District Attorney Elizabeth Loewy was the lead prosecutor on the Marshall/ Astor case.
 She says that almost every time she lectures on financial abuse, people approach her with their own story.
 (Read more.)

 Classically in elder abuse cases, the predator will isolate the older adult to create an environment where they fear the abuser or love the abuse.